opensearch-project/OpenSearch/plugins/arrow-flight-rpc/docs/metrics.md

 The response includes a `cluster_stats` section with aggregated metrics for:

-- Client calls and batches
+- Client calls and batches (aggregated across all nodes)
-- Server calls and batches
+- Server calls and batches (aggregated across all nodes)
 - Average durations and throughput

+Note: All duration and size fields include both human-readable formats (e.g., "1s", "24.6kb") and raw values in nanoseconds/bytes.

 ## Example Response